 The requirements for this field follow the general outline of those for the other fields offered for the MA in History.
-Students are expected to complete a minimum of 30 credit-hours of coursework (10 courses), including History 601 (Historical Methodology), and either two research seminars or an MA thesis, dependent on the approval of the thesis supervisor and the Director of Graduate Studies.
+Students are expected to complete a minimum of 30 credit-hours of coursework (10 courses), including History 601 (Historical Methodology), and two research seminars.
 The language requirements are the same as for the MA in History.